AngusP/7XX-rfc/readme.md

 # RFC for the 7XX Range of HTTP Status codes - Developer Errors

-At Railscamp X it became clear there is a gap in the current HTTP specification.

 There are many ways for a developer to screw up their implementation, but no code to share the nature of the error with the end user.

-We humbly suggest the following status codes are included in the HTTP spec in the 7XX range.
+We humbly suggest that the following status codes are included in the HTTP specification's 7XX range.

   * 70X - Inexcusable
     - 701 - Meh